 Fourteen miles west of Paris, there are many ways to visit Versailles’ château and grounds as it is very big and expansive.
 The château has over two thousand windows (exact count: 2,153).

-The square footage of Versailles compared to Michael Jordan’s mansion
+Square feet of Versailles compared to Michael Jordan’s Chicagoland mansion

 In 2012 when former Chicago Bulls superstar Michael Jordan sold his house he listed it at $29 million.
 For that price the residence boasted 32,683 square feet on seven acres near Chicago.